fruzsinaagocs/oscode/paper.md

 The efficient solution of oscillatory ODEs is a long-standing numerical analysis problem with many existing methods to handle certain sub-classes of equations.
-Examples include successful methods by Petzold et al. [@petzold], reviewed in [@petzold-review] with many references therein, Iserles et al. [@condon-deano-iserles] [@deano-integrals] [@hu-et-al-circuits], and Bremer [@bremer].
+Examples include successful methods by Petzold [@petzold], reviewed in [@petzold-review] with many references therein, Iserles et al. [@condon-deano-iserles] [@deano-integrals] [@hu-et-al-circuits], and Bremer [@bremer] (with implementation at [@bremer-code]).

 # Acknowledgements

-We thank Lukas Hergt for invaluable discussions during the early development of `(py)oscode` and his ongoing support.
-FA was supported by the Science and Technology Facilities Council (STFC).
-WH thanks Gonville & Caius College for their continuing support via a college research fellowship.
+I thank Lukas Hergt for invaluable discussions during the early development of `(py)oscode` and his ongoing support.
+Construction of the algorithm would not have been possible without the help and guidance of Will Handley, Mike Hobson, and Anthony Lasebnby.
+I was supported by the Science and Technology Facilities Council (STFC).

 # References